HolyBlackCat/rcoro/README.md

 ```
 As you can see, our coroutines are lambda-like and are unnamed by default.
 Each has a unique type, like a lambda.

-See [*storing coroutines in variables*](#storing-coroutines-in-variables) for how to use them as normal non-lambda functions.
+See [*storing coroutines in variables*](#storing-coroutines-in-variables) for how to wrap them in normal functions.

+You can't refer to outside variables in the coroutine body, as if in a non-capturing lambda.
+Pass them as parameters, or store in `RC_VAR`s set from outside using `.var<"...">() = ...;`.

 ### Variables
 Variables must be declared with `RC_VAR(...);`.
 Failing to use this macro causes a compilation error.
-The macro is unnecessary if the variable isn't in scope at any of `RC_YIELD()` calls.
+The macro is unnecessary and wastes compilation time if the variable isn't in scope at any of `RC_YIELD()` calls.
 ```cpp
 auto c = RCORO({
     // Declare a variable that should be saved into the coroutine state.